bcit-pollination/installation_instructions_pollination/docs/web/nginx.md

     ```shell
     sudo ln /etc/nginx/sites-available/<your domain name here> /etc/nginx/sites-enabled/<your domain name here>
     ```
 1. Paste the configuration contents into the file.
+   1. to open the file
+        ```shell
+        sudo nano /etc/nginx/sites-available/<your domain here>
+        ```
     :::note
        substitute &lt;your domain name here&gt; with your actual domain name
     :::